 Water conservation efforts that you practice at home can be done anywhere too, such as in the hotel you’re staying.
 Small things can make a big difference.
 Instead of taking a bath, opt for a shower.
 Doing so lets you save 50 gallons of water.
 Try to take shorter showers too, turning it off when shampooing or lathering up.

 With every travel journey you take, remember that you have responsibilities especially when it comes to protecting Mother Nature.
 Little things can go a long way.
-With these simple tips, you can become a more responsible and eco-friendly traveler.
+With these simple tips, you can become a more responsible and eco-friendly traveller.